 The answers are “They all have FEET” and “They all have TEETH.”
 Wah wah wahhh.

-After that I do a round of basic trivia questions.
+After that I do a round of basic trivia questions for about 5 minutes.
 We don’t have buzzers like on a game show, so I just ask each table a separate question and go from there.
 I also try to make it fair for both the kids AND the librarians, so I ask the kids questions I think they should know, and I ask the librarians things they DEFINITELY don’t (librarians don’t know a lot about boy bands it turns out.)

-I’ve tried to switch back and forth between picture rounds and basic trivia rounds, to keep it interesting, since sometimes just doing basic trivia can get boring.
-But we have a few special trivia rounds to keep it interesting, like “Which Came First?”
+Sometimes just doing basic trivia can get boring, so we have a few special trivia rounds to keep it interesting, like “Which Came First?”
 In this category, the team must answer which came first out of two options.
 Here’s a few examples:

 Which came first: The zipper or velcro??
 The answer is the zipper (invented in 1893, velcro was invented 1956.)